sanjeet7271/jsonplaceholderTesting/README.md

 2. Go to `/src/main/resources/config/config.properties` file and update user name in configurations. for e.g.	if you want to run test cases for "Samantha", then just update name into username field like : username=Samantha
+3. Go to `/src/main/resources/testda`	file and update user and post test data as much as you want to create new user and create new post

-3. Open the command prompt and go to the project path.
+4. Open the command prompt and go to the project path.
-4. Run the command "mvn clean install"
+5. Run the command "mvn clean install"
-5. All the automated test cases in the testNG.xml will be executed.
+6. All the automated test cases in the testNG.xml will be executed.

 ## To view Report